uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 ![EdiabasLib Config Tool](Replacement_firmware_for_ELM327_ConfigToolBluetoothSmall.png)

 ## Programming ELM327 adapter with Deep OBD firmware
-First programming of PIC18F25K80 microcontroller should be done with PICkit 3 programmer.
+First programming of PIC18F25K80 microcontroller should be done with a PICkit 3 programmer.
 Here is instruction for [flashing ELM327 adapter with Deep OBD firmware](Replace_ELM327_HC04_Firmware.md).

 The source for the firmware could be found in the subdirectory `CanAdapterElm`.
 The subdirectory names below are the Bluetooth chip types:
 * `default`: For unmodified ELM327L adapter with any Bluetooth chip.
 Baud rate 38400